-While a senior in high school, Tim decided to enlist in the armed forces as a way to finance his college expenses.
-He enlisted for eight years and received an honorable discharge from the military once his time served expired.
+While a senior in high school, Tim decided to enlist in the armed forces as a way to assist in financing his college education.
+He enlisted and served for eight years and afterwards received an honorable discharge from the military once his time served expired.

-Tim initiated his college studies at Louisiana State University (LSU) majoring in English and Mathematics Education.
-Two years later, he was forced to withdraw due to failing grades and being placed on academic probation.
+Tim initiated his college studies at Louisiana State University of Alexandria (LSUA) in Alexandria, LA, majoring in English and Mathematics Education.
+Years later, he was forced to withdraw from the university due to failing grades and being repeatedly placed on academic probation.

-At this point, Tim decided to pursue a different career in a longtime hobby of his and enrolled at Alexandria Academy of Beauty in Alexandria, LA where he studied to become a licensed barber.
+At this point, Tim decided to pursue a different career path in a longtime hobby of his and enrolled at Alexandria Academy of Beauty in Alexandria, LA where he studied to become a licensed barber and cosmetologist.

-After successfully completing all necessary hours and graduating from Alexandria Academy of Beauty, Tim realized that being a barber was not a desired passion of his and decided to seek a different type of profession.
+After successfully completing all necessary hours and graduating from Alexandria Academy of Beauty, Tim realized that being a barber and/or cosmetologist was no longer a desired passion of his and decided to seek a different type of profession.

 While attending JSU, Tim maintained above a 3.00 grade point average; as well as being honored to be on the Dean's List.
 He was also given an academic scholarship to help offset the high cost of attending college.

-With the next test date months away, Tim wondered what was he going to do to occupy his spare time since he was no longer attending college classes.
+With the next testing date months away, Tim wondered what he was going to do to occupy his spare time since he was no longer attending college classes.
 By this time, Tim had acquired a new full-time job, but he was accustomed to focusing on school and work simultaneously.

 One evening, while at home relaxing and reading the newspaper, Tim noticed an advertisement about a class being offered to learn the Fundamentals of the Income Tax.
-Although he had no experience preparing taxes, he knew he had a fondness for math, numbers, and using the calculator.
+Although he had no experience preparing income tax returns, he knew he had a fondness for math, numbers, and using the calculator.
 Immediately, Tim signed up for the course; which would ultimately change his career path entirely.

 THE FUNDAMENTALS OF THE INCOME TAX

-While enrolled in the Income Tax Course, Tim knew this would be a profession that he would grow a strong devotion for.
-There were so many different tax laws that he was not aware of.
-He would leave class and could not wait to tell co-workers, friends, and relatives of all the different adjustments, credits, and deductions tax preparers had overlooked on his and possibly their previous tax returns.
+While enrolled in the Income Tax Course, Tim knew this would be a profession that he would grow a strong devotion and passion for.
+There were so many different income tax laws that he was not aware of.
+Tim would leave class and could not wait to tell co-workers, friends, and relatives of all the different adjustments, credits, and deductions tax preparers had overlooked on his and possibly their previous income tax returns.